tanzaki/laravel.blog-guides/getting_started.md

 ![Template is missing for articles/new] (images/getting_started/template_is_missing_articles_new.png)

-You're getting this error now because Rails expects plain actions like this one to have views associated with them to display their information.
-With no view available, Rails will raise an exception.
+You're getting this error now because Laravel expects plain actions like this one to have views associated with them to display their information.
+With no view available, Laravel will raise an exception.

 In the above image, the bottom line has been truncated.
 Let's see what the full error message looks like: